Office 365 Video transition to Microsoft Stream details

-- Once your tenant is eligible for migration, tenant admins will see the banner on the Office Video homepage to initiate migration
+After your tenant is eligible for migration, tenant admins will see the banner on the Office Video home page to initiate migration

-- You can’t interrupt or end the migration once started.
+You can’t interrupt or end the migration after it has started.

 - At this point, we check your tenant and provide you some details about what features are actively used in your organization.
 There are features which we can’t detect with complete confidence so please review this list to initiate migration.